ldc-developers/ldc/README.md

     $ git submodule update --init

 (DMD, GDC and LDC are supported as host compilers.
-For bootstrapping purposes, we recommend GDC via its `gdmd` wrapper.
-Alternatively, LDC 0.17, the last version not to require a D compiler, is maintained to some degree in the `ltsmaster` branch.)
+For bootstrapping purposes, we recommend GDC via its `gdmd` wrapper.)

 Cross-compilation
 -----------------